Institution of Municipal Engineers: History

 By late 20th century the IMunE was responsible for examining the majority of building inspectors in the UK.
 It supported reform and modernisation in this area but opposed any relaxation in the requirement for examination.

 Merger

 The IMunE merged with the Institution of Civil Engineers (ICE) in 1984.
-The IMunE abandoned its royal charter but retained its constitution for members now within the ICE.
+The IMunE abandoned its royal charter but retained its constitution for members then within the ICE.
+The IMunE continued within the ICE as the Association of Municipal Engineers (AME), with its journal Municipal Engineering continuing to be published as part of ICE Proceedings.
 The IMunE's registration as a charity ceased on 25 May 1993.

-The modern-day ICE caters for municipal engineering by means of its Municipal Engineering Expert Panel.
-This acts to support municipal engineers within the ICE and is the UK representative body at the International Federation of Municipal Engineers.
+The AME was discontinued in the early 2000s being replaced by a Municipal Engineering Expert Panel.
+This panel was discontinued in the late 2010s.
+The ICE continues as the UK representative body at the International Federation of Municipal Engineers.
 The ICE maintains the records of the IMunE, including the first minute book (from July 1871) and complete sets of minutes from 1921-77 and membership lists from 1873-1978.
 The publications of the IMunE are held in the ICE library.